iamsakshithorat/project-1/README.md

 **Role:** Cloud Governance Engineer
 **Objective:** Implement centralized governance across Dev, Test, and Prod AWS accounts to enforce security, cost, and compliance policies.

-> **Note:** Account IDs and emails below are specific to this exercise's sandbox setup.
-Replace with your own values when adapting this design.

 ---

 ## 1. Problem Statement